 BY ALEXA SHABECOFF

-At the Office of Public Interest Advising, we believe that practicing law is about more than making a living or representing clients competently and ethically.
+At OPIA, we believe that practicing law is about more than making a living or representing clients competently and ethically.
 We believe that what makes law a profession, rather than simply an occupation, is a personal commitment to equity, fairness and the common good.
 We also believe that different jobs satisfy different people depending on their unique values, personalities and work styles.
-No matter what your ideals are, if you are not in the right job, you will not be happy.
+We have found that no matter what your ideals are, if you are not in the right job, you will not be happy.

 Yet, despite the diverse doors that a law degree from HLS is supposed to open, many students start to see only one option: going into large law firms.
 There are some reasons that many of you start to narrow your vision of what you can do with a law degree: